 - Farmers must provide Green City Market all required licenses and certificates from the third-party facility/processor, and include ingredient lists for every processed product in their application.
 Farmers selling ready-to-eat foods, prepared foods, or value-added products must follow the Cottage Food Laws, county, state, FDA and USDA requirements.
-Vendors are solely responsible for knowing and acquiring all necessary licenses (see" Required Licenses, Certifications & Supporting Documents" section). - If the majority of the product being sold by a farmer throughout the entire season is a ready-to-eat/prepared/processed food, rather than fresh product or frozen meat, the Applications Committee may require them to be involved in the production. - Farmers selling cider or any other value-added product based on a product from their farm must have their farm product processed by a batch processing method or other method that creates a clearly traceable audit trail from farm product to finished "value added" product.
+Vendors are solely responsible for knowing and acquiring all necessary licenses (see" Required Licenses, Certifications & Supporting Documents" section). - Farmers must provide proof from the co-packer confirming that the farmer supplied GCM-approved raw products for processing.
+Additionally, the co-packer must verify that the finished product is produced exclusively using the approved GCM farmer's product.

+• Farmers selling cider or any other value-added product based on a product from their farm must have their farm product processed by a batch processing method or other method that creates a clearly traceable audit trail from farm product to finished "value added" product.
 Documentation of this process must be submitted with the application.